 This conference offers analytical chemistry research activities with expertise from a variety of scientific backgrounds and is open to young researchers and students alike.
 The conference is primarily aimed at disseminating knowledge of life science and industrial analytical techniques.
 As both the life and industrial sciences require analytical and bioanalytical techniques in their research work, analytical conferences are a great place to exchange and develop knowledge about important analytical tools.

-It is my sincere hope that the Analytical Techniques 2025will act as an international platform to meet researchers from all over the world, expand professional contacts and generate new opportunities, including the establishment of new collaborations.
+It is my sincere hope that the Analytical Techniques 2026 will act as an international platform to meet researchers from all over the world, expand professional contacts and generate new opportunities, including the establishment of new collaborations.

 Conference highlight: